azuenko/kayak/doc/messages.md

 * one client process `L`
 * one user process `U`

 User process is the one that uses Kayak to store data, it's external to the library.
-Technically, user and client processes are part of a single binary and communicate through funtction calls, not thrgough the network.
+Technically, user and client processes are parts of a single binary and communicate through funtction calls, not through the network.
 They're separated purely for clarity.

 We will also say that the current leader is process `B`, and, if it fails, `C` should take its place.